2003 Alabama Crimson Tide football team: Franchione resignation

-Mike Price era
+Mike Price

 Immediately after the resignation of Franchione, athletic director Mal Moore started the search for his replacement.
 In the week of December 9, South Florida head coach Jim Leavitt was interviewed and then New Orleans Saints assistant coach Mike Riley was actually offered the Alabama coaching position, which he later declined.
 After Riley turned down the position, Moore considered several other candidates.
 Included in the search were head coaches Les Miles of Oklahoma State, Rich Rodriguez of West Virginia and Mike Price of Washington State.
 On December 17, Price was officially named as the new head coach for the Crimson Tide.
 Price did not fully assume his duties as head coach until January 4, after he coached Washington State in the 2003 Rose Bowl.

-Coaching staff
+Price's staff

 In addition to completing the 2003 recruiting class, Price worked to assemble his staff in the weeks after he arrived in Tuscaloosa.
 Four of his assistants from Washington State came with Price to coach at Alabama: Chris Ball, Bob Connelly, Kasey Dunn and Aaron Price.
 The remainder of the staff was filled in the weeks that followed National Signing Day.